andrewh1978/px-deploy/README.md

 ) >&/var/log/vagrant-clusterpair
 ```

 All of the variables above are passed to the script.
-In addition to these, there is another variable available
+In addition to these, there are some more variables available:
  * `$c` - cluster number
+ * `$script` - filename of the script

 # BUGS
  * When destroying the clusters as above, it uses the default number of clusters and nodes, so will only destroy master-1, node-1-1, node-1-2 and node-1-3, unless --clusters and --nodes are specified.